All the Best Places to visit in Donegal

 The stupendous cliffs at the Slieve League, stunning wild vistas and surfing beaches, pastoral landscapes strewn with rocks, and let’s not forget the mountains from Muckriss to snowcapped Errigal.

-This top 10 is just a taste of what Donegal offers, you could spend a lifetime exploring the Wild Atlantic Way.
+This top things to do Donegal is just a taste of what Donegal offers, you could spend a lifetime exploring the area

 1 St. John’s Point